 Beard combs work great for evenly spreading beard oils or balms.
 It’s a great tool to have for men who have shorter beards or just starting out growing one.

-However, it may do the opposite of what a beard brush does which is tapper down the look of your beard.
+However, it may do the opposite of what a beard brush does, which is tapper down the look.

 You can actually use both in your daily grooming routine.